ShihWen/udacity-data-engineer/mrt-traffic-project/README.md

 ## Step 1: Scope the Project and Gather Data
 ### Scope
-_Explain what you plan to do in the project in more detail.
-What data do you use?
-What is your end solution look like?
-What tools did you use? etc_

 Taipei Mass Rapid Transit (MRT) branded as Taipei Metro, is a rapid transit system serving the areas of Taipei and New Taipei in Taiwan, operated by the government owned Taipei Rapid Transit Corporation.